Birthdate: May 25, 1993

 Resides: Mooresville, N.C.

-A third-generation racer from Wisconsin, Kenseth grew up watching his dad, Matt, chase down his dream while racing on the same short tracks his grandfather, Roy, did years before.
+A third-generation racer from Wisconsin, Kenseth grew up watching his dad, Matt, chase after the dream on the same short tracks his grandfather, Roy, did years before.

-Kenseth raced go-karts from age 5 to 12 before transitioning to Legend Cars for a couple of seasons.
+Kenseth raced go-karts from age 5 to 12 before transitioning to Legend Cars.

 In 2007, Kenseth got behind the wheel of his first limited late model at Columbus (Wis.)
-151 Speedway, the same track where his NASCAR Sprint Cup Series champion father, Matt, started his career nearly 20 years earlier.
-He scored his first career late model win in June of 2008 at Dells Raceway Park in Wisconsin Dells, Wis. and went on to record five late model victories during the year.
+151 Speedway, the same track where his NASCAR Sprint Cup Series champion father started his career nearly 20 years earlier.

-The next two seasons proved a period of growth for Kenseth.
-After winning four super late model races with Generation 3 Motorsports, including Indianapolis Raceway Park, in 2013, Kenseth left the team at year's end to move to Michigan and help one of his sponsors start a super late model team.
-It was a tremendous learning experience for the 20-year old Kenseth, who was called upon to do virtually everything to keep the operation running successfully throughout the season.
-From ordering parts/building and setting up the race car, to finding crewmen/reserving hotel rooms and driving the rig to the track, Kenseth did it all in 2014.
+Kenseth moved to Michigan in 2014 to help one of his sponsors start a super late model team.
+It was a tremendous learning experience for the 20-year old Kenseth, who was called upon to do virtually everything to keep the operation running throughout the season.

-Meanwhile, he starting getting some opportunities to make his first heavy car starts in the ARCA Racing Series.
-First, in Aug. of 2013, Kenseth made his ARCA debut at Madison (Wis.)
-International Speedway; winning the pole and leading 51 laps before finishing sixth.
+Meanwhile, he began to get opportunities to make his first heavy car starts in the ARCA Racing Series.
+In August of 2013, Kenseth made his ARCA debut at Madison (Wis.)
+International Speedway.
+In his debut, he won the pole and led 51 laps before finishing sixth.

-In Oct. of 2014, Kenseth made his first superspeedway start at Kansas, and drove to an impressive third-place finish with an underfunded team that had never finished higher than ninth.
+In October of 2014, Kenseth made his first 1.5-mile track start at Kansas Speedway, and drove to an impressive third-place finish with an underfunded team that had never finished higher than ninth.